raseidi/cosmo/README.md

 cd cosmo

 # Create a virtual environment (tested with conda 23.11.0 only)
-conda create --name cosmo
+conda create --name cosmo python=3.10

 # using pyenv should be
-python -m venv cosmoenv
+python3.10 -m venv cosmoenv
 source cosmoenv/bin/activate  # On Windows use `cosmoenv\Scripts\activate`

 # Install required packages